lexnederbragt/INF-BIOx121/Assembly/README.rst

 -  visualisation of mapped reads in IGV
 -  assembly improvement using REAPR
 -  evaluating the other assemblies
--  deciding on up and starting overnight assemblies

 Day 3
 ~~~~~